 How to Be More Organized at Work: The Power of Automation

 Automation works.
 It’s why we’ve seen such transformations as mechanized farming, manufacturing, travel, retail, and advances in countless other sectors over the past century or two.
-It’s also why there’s so much over the potential of more sophisticated robots to replace a slew of other jobs and functions in the years ahead.
+It’s also why there’s so much hand-wringing over the potential of more sophisticated robots to replace a slew of other jobs and functions in the years ahead.

 How can automation help you be more organized at work?
 So far, software and machines have thrived mainly at replacing a particular kind of work: the average-wage, middle-skill, routine-heavy work, especially in manufacturing and office administration.
 And while AI researchers and advocates foresee much bigger things coming, the more immediate benefits most of us have access to today can help us be more organized at work by handling the tedious tasks that gobble up so much of our time and mental energy.

 That’s good news.
-According to by social psychologist Roy Baumeister, it’s those kinds of tasks in particular that are most likely to leave us mentally depleted.
+According to research by social psychologist Roy Baumeister, it’s those kinds of tasks in particular that are most likely to leave us mentally depleted.
 “Decision fatigue,” as he calls it, describes the biological price we pay—in energy, focus, and performance—by making decision after decision.
 In other words, the more choices you need to make throughout the day, the harder each one becomes for your brain, which eventually starts looking for shortcuts.

 That’s as good a case as any for delegating some of your tasks to automation, which can help you preserve your energy for high-quality (and higher-stakes) decision-making.
 So where do you start?